MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-limit-intune-azure.md

 - The Azure **Maximum number of devices per user** setting is set to 3.
 - The Intune **Device limit** setting is set to 5.

 **Outcome:** The maximum number is per user.
-Therefore, if you enroll three Intune devices, the Azure registration for the fourth device will fail because of the settings to limit the number of registrations for the devices.
+For example, if you enroll three Intune devices, the Azure registration for the fourth device will fail because of the settings to limit the number of registrations for the devices.

 ### iOS or Android devices example 2

 - The Azure **Maximum number of devices per user** setting is set to 20.
 - The Intune **Device limit** setting is set to 2.

 **Outcome:** You can successfully register and enroll two devices.
 Intune enrollment will be blocked for any additional devices.
-Automated Device Enrollment without user affinity is restricted by Azure device registration limits although it's not associated with a user.
+ADE without user affinity is restricted by Azure device registration limits although it's not associated with a user.

 ## Windows devices